minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('bag' in this case) items | The products inside cart which you want us to track.
+type  | The type of event to track('bag' in this case) products | The products inside cart which you want us to track.

 ### Items

 Array of products in the cart

-Example: [{_id: product_id, sku: sku, qty: quantity, price: price, parentId: parent_product_id, bundle: bundle}, ....]
+Example: [{pid: pid, sku: sku, qty: qty, price: price, parent_pid: parent_pid, bundle: bundle}, ....]

 Parameter | Description
 --------- | -------------
-product_id | The unique identifier of the product of the product you want us to track. sku | The sku of the item quantity | The quantity of items price | The price of product parent_product_id | The unique identifier of the parent product(incase of variant products) you want us to track. bundle  | The array of items in bundle
+pid | Product ID The unique identifier of the product of the product you want us to track. sku | The sku of the item qty | The quantity of items price | The price of product parent_pid | Parent Product ID.
+The unique identifier of the parent product(incase of variant products) you want us to track. bundle  | The array of items in bundle